-A fine edge on a good knife takes the noisy thudding, chomping kitchen chores and turns them into a smooth, pleasurable gliding experience.
+A fine edge on a good knife takes noisy thudding, chomping kitchen chores and turns them into a smooth, pleasurable gliding experience.

-Honing vs Sharpening
+Honing vs actual Sharpening

 Your KAN Core knife can retain a very sharp edge for a very long time, if you treat it correctly.
-That said, you can always take your edge (lightly) to a honing rod.
+That said, you can take your edge (lightly) to a honing rod.
 Honing is just straightening out an already-sharp edge, without removing material from your blade.

-Sharpening, on the other hand, is where you actually remove material from the edge, to make it thinner (thus sharper).
+Sharpening, on the other hand, is where you actually remove material from the cutting edge, to make it thinner (thus sharper).
 Eventually after use, all blades will require sharpening.

 Japanese Water Stones